HAMZA EL DIN 1929 -

 He also told me that whether I am playing repertoire, improvising, or

-is the real musician.
+it.
 It has taken me decades to digest all this, and

 the process is still far from complete.